-To maintain the programmatic and fiscal integrity of the Medicaid Program, the federal government and state government have enacted laws, promulgated rules and regulations, and the Department of Health and Hospitals (DHH) has established policies concerning fraud and abuse.
+To maintain the programmatic and fiscal integrity of the Medicaid program, the federal government and state government have enacted laws, promulgated rules and regulations, and the Louisiana Department of Health (LDH) has established policies concerning fraud and abuse.

 It is the responsibility of the provider to become familiar with these laws, rules, regulations, and policies.
-This section was developed to assist the provider in becoming familiar with this vital information; but it is not all-inclusive, nor does it constitute legal authority.
+This section is not all-inclusive nor does it constitute legal authority; however, it was developed to assist the provider in becoming familiar with vital information around program integrity.

-Providers, recipients, and others may be subject to criminal prosecution, civil action, and/or administrative action for the violation of laws, rules, regulations, or policies applicable to the Medicaid Program.
-Federal laws and regulations and state laws require that the Medicaid Program establish criteria that are consistent with recognized principles that afford due process of law where there may be fraud, abuse or other incorrect practices.
-These laws and regulations also stipulate as well as arrange for the prompt referral to the proper authorities for investigation or review and authorize the DHH to conduct reviews of claims before and after claims are paid.
+Providers, beneficiaries, and others may be subject to criminal prosecution, civil action, and/or administrative action for the violation of laws, rules, regulations, or policies applicable to the Medicaid program.
+Federal laws and regulations and state laws require that the Medicaid program establish criteria that are consistent with recognized principles that afford due process of law where there may be fraud, abuse or other incorrect practices.
+These laws and regulations also stipulate, as well as arrange for, the prompt referral to the proper authorities for investigation or review and authorize LDH to conduct reviews of claims before and after claims are paid.

 Generally, suspected criminal activities are investigated and prosecuted by the Medicaid Fraud Control Unit (MFCU) of the Attorney General's (AG) Office.
-Civil actions are investigated and initiated by the DHH and/or the AG's Office.
-Administrative actions are investigated and initiated by the DHH.
+Civil actions are investigated and initiated by LDH and/or the AG's Office.
+Administrative actions are investigated and initiated by LDH.
 Depending on whether the action is criminal, civil, or administrative, different standards of proof and levels of due process apply.